jonasholbech/foofest/FORM-REQUIREMENTS.md

 You are free, and encouraged, to add other features.

+For your own sake: Make sure that the user can only buy tickets from one area at a time.

 ### Using the API

 The endpoint `/available-spots` will give you a list of available camping spots that can be booked, including how many spots are left.